 Indiana Speech Pathology State License Guide

 A speech pathology state license is required in Indiana for individuals to diagnose, assess and treat communication disorders.
-This guide shares the necessary license requirements for those interested in becoming an SLP in Indiana.
+This guide outlines the licensing requirements for those interested in becoming an SLP in Indiana.

-The below information has been curated by the American Speech-Language Hearing Association (ASHA) based on Indiana’s rules and regulations for state licensure.
-Please note that requirements/information may change at any time, so always check with your state for the most up-to-date information.1
+The information below has been curated by the American Speech-Language Hearing Association (ASHA) based on Indiana’s rules and regulations for state licensure.
+Please note that requirements/information may change at any time, so always check with your state for the most up-to-date information.

 Sponsored online speech pathology programs